 “I got my front seat to digital transformation all the way back in 2000, watching newspapers going from a print world, where 85% of their revenue was coming from classified ads on newspapers, to seeing that business model erode significantly from 2001 to this day.”

-During this crucial time, Sacolick shares how businesses can keep up in the ever-changing landscape of technology and how they can map out a successful digital transformation strategy inside their organization.
+During this crucial time, Sacolick shares how businesses can keep up in the ever-changing landscape of technology and how they can map out a successful digital transformation strategy inside their organisation.

 Digital transformation at the business level